-Students may add or drop courses on Populi throughout the initial registration period.
-After the initial registration period, a student who wishes to drop a course must complete a Drop Form available on the institutional website.
-Fall and spring deadlines for submitting the Drop Forms are provided on the Academic Calendar.
-Late registration and drop forms will be charged a \$50 late fee, when applicable, as per the fee schedule.
+After the initial registration period, a student who wishes to add or drop a course must complete an Add/Drop Form available on the institutional website.
+Fall and spring deadlines for submitting the Add/Drop Form are provided on the Academic Calendar.
+Late Drop Forms will be charged a \$50 late fee, when applicable, as per the fee schedule.
 The following specific provisions apply for adding and dropping courses.